-- Entrances to upper floors shall be accessed through an interior lobby, which is accessed directly from the street. - 2.
-All retail spaces should be accessed from a ground floor, single-tenant entry along a street, courtyard or passageway.
+- 1. Entrances to upper floors shall be accessed through an interior or exterior lobby, which is accessed directly from the street. - All retail spaces should be accessed from a ground floor, single-tenant entry along a street, courtyard or passageway.

-- 1. Parking shall be located in the third layer (See Figure 1.9-B). - 2.
-Parking access shall be as per Section 15-215-47, Parking and Loading. - For above-ground parking garages, parking shall be concealed from view at the street frontage through a liner of habitable space for the first two stories of building height; service streets and alleys excluded. - Above-ground garages above two stories shall be screened from view at the street frontage by landscaping, green screens, cladding, or a liner of habitable space; service streets and alleys excluded.
+- 1. Where provided, parking shall be located in the third layer (See Figure 1.9). - 2.
+Parking access shall be as per Section 15-215-47, Parking and Loading. - Where provided, above-ground parking garages shall be concealed from view at the street frontage through a liner of habitable space for the first two stories of building height; service streets and alleys excluded. - 4.
+Where provided, above-ground garages above two stories shall be screened from view at the street frontage by landscaping, green screens, cladding, or a liner of habitable space; service streets and alleys excluded.